ScriptersCF/Game_Jam_Info/README.md

 #### Do I get to keep my game after submitting?
 Yes, your submissions are still your own property and we would never publish them on your behalf.
 If you are chosen to be awarded Robux, we will ask for a copy of your game file in order to check for any signs of cheating, but your game file is deleted after being checked.

+*These rules are subject to change at any given time.
+We have the right to refuse to award a prize or cancel the event at our own discretion.
+You are not entitled to a prize.*